tatismolin/get-outside/README.md

   1. Have current version of Ruby, Rails and Lite Server installed.

   2. Install the gems listed within the Gem file.
-Do this by running the command 'bundle install'
+Do this by running the command 'bundle install'.

   3. Run the command 'rake db:migrate' which will create the database.

-  4. Run the command 'rake db:seed' which will fill a database with existing activities.
+  4. Run the command 'rake db:seed' which will fill the database with existing activities.

   5. Open a terminal and navigate into the backend folder.
 Run the command 'rails s'.